The Orioles lost a ballgame last night. They can give thanks that they didn't lose more.

 "That one was especially nasty because it hit him flush.
 You could hear it.
 You saw him go down and you knew it was not good," said Indians manager Mike Hargrove.
 "Obviously, the Orioles are closer to Mike, but we all have a camaraderie.
 It was distracting to both sides.
 Our guys were not real active after that, and I've never seen Sandy that upset before."

 "As a pitcher, you know you're going to get hit.
 It's impossible for it not to happen at some point in your career.
-You just pray it doesn't get you in the head, or the [pitching] hand," said fellow Orioles starter Scott Erickson.
+You just pray it doesn't get you in the head or the [pitching] hand," said fellow Orioles starter Scott Erickson.

 In many ways, Mussina represents a veteran team's soul.

-His earlier absence because of a wart on his right index finger coincided with the Orioles' collapse that followed a 10-2 start.
+His earlier absence this season because of wart on his right index finger coincided with the Orioles' collapse that followed a 10-2 start.
 While Mussina was on the disabled list, the rotation labored to a 4-8 record and a 7.84 ERA.
 Before his loss, the starting pitchers were a combined 9-4 with a 3.50 ERA.

 Mussina returned May 3 and the staff experienced an immediate turnaround.
 Entering last night's game, the rotation was 3-1 with a 2.53 ERA since.